stephenbalaban/blc/README.md

 You can clearly see that the left hand expression is an expression for "second" while the first argument is the identity function and the second argument is the self function.
 So, it should Beta-reduce to self.
-In debruijn notation:
+In de Bruijn indices:

 (((λ λ 1) (λ 0)) (λ (0 0)))